cartant/blog/content/stopped-notifications/index.md

 };
 ```

-Here, any error notification that cannot be sent to an observer — because it is stopped — is thrown as an unhandled error.
+Here, any error notification that cannot be sent to an observer — because it is stopped — will be thrown as an unhandled error.

-Note that a `next` or `complete` notification that cannot be sent to an observer is also routed to any configured `onStoppedNotification` handler.
+Note that a `next` or `complete` notification that cannot be sent to an observer will also be routed to any configured `onStoppedNotification` handler.
 Generally, you won't need to be concerned with those, but their being exposed can be helpful — especially, if you are building your own observable source and are investigating weird behaviour.

-To sum up, the new `config` option lets developers decide what should be done with errors that cannot be sent to observers and it has also allowed us to simplify the codebase a little.
-And swallowed errors are probably my number one pet peeve, so ... ❤
+To sum up, the new `config` option will let developers decide what should be done with errors that cannot be sent to observers and it has also allowed us to simplify the codebase a little.
+And swallowed errors are probably my number-one pet peeve, so ... ❤